Gnocchi with Radicchio and Sausage

 • Gnocchi with Radicchio and Sausage

 To speed up the recipe, you can use packaged gnocchi.
-You can also substitute grated cheese with cream or creamy cheese.
+The grated cheese can also be replaced with cream or soft cheese.

 This article contains one or more affiliate links.